NVlabs/AL-SSL/README.md

 # Not All Labels Are Equal:Rationalizing The Labeling Costs for Training Object Detection

-This repository contains the official Pytorch implementation of training & evaluation code and the pretrained models for
+This repository contains the official Pytorch implementation of training & evaluation code and the pretrained models for:

 [Not All Labels Are Equal:Rationalizing The Labeling Costs for Training Object Detection] (https://openaccess.thecvf.com/content/CVPR2022/papers/Elezi_Not_All_Labels_Are_Equal_Rationalizing_the_Labeling_Costs_for_CVPR_2022_paper.pdf)

 Ismail Elezi, Zhiding Yu, Anima Anandkumar, Laura Leal-Taixe, and Jose M. Alvarez.

 CVPR 2023.

 [Code](https://github.com/NVlabs/AL-SSL)